vite-pwa/docs/guide/index.md

 })
 ```

-With this minimal configuration of the `vite-plugin-pwa` plugin, your application is now able to generate the [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) and inject it at the entry point, generate the service worker and register it in the browser.
+With this minimal configuration of the `vite-plugin-pwa` plugin, your application is now able to generate the [Web App Manifest][webmanifest] and inject it at the entry point, generate the service worker and register it in the browser.

 You can find the full list of the `vite-plugin-pwa` plugin configuration options in the following [client.d.ts](https://github.com/antfu/vite-plugin-pwa/blob/main/src/types.ts).